For RA & QA teams · medical device compliance

 Monitor official FDA MedWatch sources

-Continuous polling captures every alert the moment it's published.
+Continuous polling captures every alert the moment it is published, with no manual checks required.

 2